Buy full-spectrum CBD oil from Charlotte’s Web.

-CBD is tolerated by most people, and there are few side effects.
-Research also suggests that there are many benefits of CBD on the body, such as:
+CBD is tolerated by most people, and there are little to no side effects.
+Research also suggests that there are many benefits of CBD, such as:

-CBD strains have a higher CBD to THC ratio.
-Some strains may have a 1:1 CBD to THC ratio, in which case the CBD mitigates much of the high produced by THC.
-Some euphoria may still remain.
-For CBD strains with 2:1 and 2:0 ratios, there is very little to no high.
-The strain produces a much more relaxing effect.
+CBD strains have a higher ratio of CBD to THC.
+Some strains may have a 1:1 CBD to THC ratio, in which case the CBD may help to counteract the psychotropic effects produced by THC for a more relaxed high.
+For CBD strains with 2:1 and 2:0 ratios, there is little to no intoxicating effects.

 A series of lab studies in Washington state tested the cannabinoid levels of different strains found in cannabis products, listing their THC to CBD ratios.
 The study found that seemingly homogenous products found in multiple testing labs actually had varying levels of THC and CBD.

 As regulations evolve for cannabis, products may not always have the exact same ratio.
-However, strains that claim to be high in CBD are assumed to have higher CBD than THC concentrations.
+However, the highest CBD strains are assumed to have more CBD and a low THC content.

 Here is our list of the top ten cannabis strains that contain the highest CBD percentages.

 Whether you are new to cannabis and CBD, or you’re an aficionado, you’ve probably heard of Charlotte’s Web.
 In fact, Dr. Sanjay Gupta’s endorsement of the strain on daytime television made it so well-known, that Florida passed the Charlotte’s Web law, legalizing only that strain.
 It is one of the most recognizable names among CBD cannabis strains.

 In a study among pediatric epilepsy patients, patients given Charlotte’s Web with a 27:1 CBD to THC ratio had reduced seizures and improved mood, focus and appetite.
 It’s no wonder that its benefits make it so popular.
 You can even get it in chocolate mint, orange blossom, lemon twist, and olive oil flavors.

 ACDC was another high-CBD oil tested in the above study, with ratios from 15:1 to 28:1 CBD to THC.
 It provided positive effects as well for pediatric epilepsy patients.